Qualified domestic relations order: Valuation of the distributive award

 There are several methods of determining of each party's share of the plan benefit.
-One of the relevant factors is whether or not the participant was already enrolled in the Plan prior to the marriage.
-If plan participation post-dates the date of the marriage, each party's share is (usually) 50%* of the participant's benefit value as of the date of the commencement of the divorce action, execution of a stipulation of settlement agreeing to the distribution, separation, or entry of the divorce judgment (whichever date is earliest or agreed upon by the parties to the divorce).
+One of the relevant factors is whether or not the participant was already enrolled in the plan prior to the marriage.
+If plan participation post-dates the date of the marriage, each party's share is (usually) 50% of the participant's benefit value as of the date of the commencement of the divorce action, execution of a stipulation of settlement agreeing to the distribution, separation, or entry of the divorce judgment (whichever date is earliest or agreed upon by the parties to the divorce).

-If plan participation pre-dates the marriage, some States use the Majauskas, or coverture formula.
-A distributive ratio is established by dividing the duration of the marriage (in months) by the duration of plan participation (in months).
-Using such a formula, the alternate payee's share is therefore proportionate to the length of the marriage while the plan participant was covered by the plan, and may be subject to negotiation and set-offs from distribution of other marital property.
-The remaining fraction of the plan benefit accrues to the plan participant.
+If participation began before the marriage, some states apply the Majauskas (coverture) formula, which divides the length of the marriage in months by the total period of plan participation in months.
+This ratio determines the alternate payee's proportionate share, reflecting only the time of marriage during which the participant was covered by the plan.
+The remainder goes to the participant, and the exact division can be adjusted through negotiation or offsets with other marital property.